 Bachelor of Applied Science

-Students seeking a career in an intelligence-related field will acquire the skills they need with the Bachelor of Applied Science Degree in Intelligence Studies.
+Students seeking a career in an intelligence-related field will acquire the skills they need with the Bachelor of Applied Science with an emphasis in Intelligence Studies.

 Designated as an Intelligence Community Center of Academic Excellence